MichaelCurrin/aggre-git/docs/installation.md

 ## Configure the project

-1. Go to the Developer Settings [Tokens section](https://github.com/settings/tokens) of your Github account.
+1. Go to [Tokens](https://github.com/settings/tokens) within the Developer Settings area of your Github account.
 2. Create a new token.
 The following scopes are recommended:
     * repo
     * user